JuliaGeo/CFTime.jl/docs/src/index.md

 ```

 Future version of CFTime might add other type parameters.
-Internally, `T1` corresponds to a `CFTime.Period{T,Tfactor,Texponent}` structure  wrapping a number type T representing the duration expressed in seconds as:
+Internally, `T1` corresponds to a `CFTime.Period{T,Tfactor,Texponent}` structure  wrapping a number type `T` representing the duration expressed in seconds as:

 ```
 duration * factor * 10^exponent
 ```

 where `Tfactor` and `Texponent` are value types of `factor` and `exponent` respectively.
-`T2` is a value type of the date origin tuple represented as `(year, month, day,...)`.

 For example, duration 3600000 milliseconds is represented as `duration = 3600000`,
 `Tfactor = Val(1)`, `Texponent = Val(-3)`, as